coolgk/project-templates/node-typescript/README.md

 `eslint --cache --fix` is triggered before each commit.
 This command tries to fix linting errors when it is possible.

-`eslint` has been configured to also checks and fixes formatting errors detected by `prettier`. (https://prettier.io/docs/en/integrating-with-linters.html)
+`eslint` has been configured to also check and fix formatting errors detected by `prettier`. (https://prettier.io/docs/en/integrating-with-linters.html)

 ### Pre-Push Hook